 The Northwest Animation Festival collects excellent short animated films from around the world for screening at an annual multi-day gathering in Portland, Oregon.
 Our goal: to create a large local community of impassioned enthusiasts and inspired artists, and an internationally recognized hub of animation culture.

 In 2007 Portland hosted the single largest animation festival in US history: the Platform International Animation Festival.
 Screening over 400 films, the event generated much excitement around the country – then frustration when no sequel appeared.
 Wanting to make good on Platform’s promise, in 2010 animator/activist Sven Bonnichsen founded the Northwest Animation Festival.

 We aim to present the largest, most astonishing collection of animation in the USA.
 We showcase the art form’s diversity and help more deserving artists get seen.
-Using our massive film library, we are working to bring new animation programs to cities across the region.
+Using our massive film library, we work toward bringing new animation programs to cities across the region.
 We promote animation as one of the fine arts, and as a uniquely liberating tool for creative expression.